Howard-Andriod-University-5/groupProject/README.md

 - [ ] User can view COVID-19 death and infection rates in the United States
 - [ ] User can view COVID-19 death and infection rates by state in the United States
 - [ ] User can view updated safety information
+- [x] User can login
-- [x] User can login and create written and photo entries in a personal COVID Journal
+- [x] User can create written and photo entries in a personal COVID Journal

 **Optional Nice-to-have Stories**